muktiyar018/Netflix-clone-using-angular/README.md

 ## Running Project

-clone the project in your local system open netflix-clone-using-angular folder install bootstrap, angular cli then run this command to install devkit [npm i @angular-devkit/build-angular] now run with ng serve command
+clone the project in your local system, open netflix-clone-using-angular folder and install bootstrap, angular cli then run this command to install devkit [npm i @angular-devkit/build-angular] now run with ng serve command